notofonts/noto-docs/src/miniarticles/NotoSerifMalayalam.md

 # Noto Serif Malayalam

-Noto Serif Malayalam is a modulated (“serif”) design for texts in the Malayalam script.
+Noto Serif Malayalam is a modulated (“serif”) design for texts in the Indic _Malayalam_ script.

 Noto Serif Malayalam has multiple weights, contains 354 glyphs, 10 OpenType features, and supports 187 characters from 4 Unicode blocks: Malayalam, Basic Latin, General Punctuation, Devanagari.